Advertising with Amazon can help you grow awareness of your brand and reach shoppers searching for products like yours.

 Downloadable reports show account level data, excluding canceled orders, for Sponsored Products and Sponsored Brands.

 Reports are available to be generated in the Advertising reports tab.
+Note that you're unable to delete reports after they've been downloaded.

 Advertised product reports provide insights into sales and performance metrics for your advertised ASINs in all campaigns that received at least one impression.
 You can use this report to see how your ads are performing over time to help you determine if you need to change your advertising strategy.